What is an oil macerate and how do you use it?

-What is oily macerate?
-Definition and origins
+What is Infused Oil?
+Definition and Origins

-The definition of an oily macerate
+The definition of an oil macerate

-The origins of oily macerates
+The origins of oil macerates

 Choice of plant and base oil

-The different methods of maceration
+The different maceration methods

 2. Cold maceration : A slow but ideal process to preserve the quality of active elements and therapeutic properties.

-3. Solar Maceration : Made by exposing the mixture of plants and oil to the sun, it combines gentle heat and natural energy for optimal benefits.
+3. Solar maceration : Made by exposing the mixture of plants and oil to the sun, it combines gentle heat and natural energy for optimal benefits.

 Filtering and preserving the macerate